Rawat890/My-Learnings/Medium/SSL-pinning.rst

 Why do we need ssl pinning ?
 SSL pinning allows the application to trust only the valid or pre-defined certificate or public key.
-The app developer uses SSL pinning technique as an additional security layer fir app traffic.
+The app developer uses SSL pinning technique as an additional security layer for app traffic.
 As normally, the application trusts custom certificate and allows the application to intercept the traffic.

+Restricting the set of trusted certificates through pinning prevents the attackers from analyzing the functionality of the app and the way it communicates with the server.

+HOW SSL WORKS ?

+How SSL works?
+1. Client machine sends a connection request to server, server listens the request.
+2. Server gives response including public key and certificate.
+3. Client checks the certificate and sends a encrypted key to server.
+4. Server decrypt the key and sends encrypted data back to the client machine.
+5. Client receives and decrypt the encrypted data.

+Types of SSL Pinning(What to Pin)?
+* Pin the certificate: You can download the server’s certificate and put this in your app bundle.
+At runtime, the app compares the server’s certificate to the one you’ve embedded.
+* Pin the public key: You can retrieve the certificate’s public key and include it in your code as a string.
+At runtime, the app compares the certificate’s public key to the one hard-coded hash string in your code.